ALF-eV/Association/DE-RSE-Proposal.md

 ### File of Open Source Developers
-We can collect contact data of persons who are willing to work on research software Projects on an freelance basis and thereby facilitate bringing skilled/reliable developers together with projects in need of manpower.
+We can collect contact data of persons who are willing to work on research software Projects on a freelance basis and thereby facilitate bringing skilled/reliable developers together with projects in need of manpower.

 ### Chapters